-With this ambition, we have now committed to funding £10bn to the Sustainable Energy sector by 2020.
-This will include continued financing of low carbon generation and energy efficiency projects, as well as an increased focus on energy efficiency in real estate and alternative fuelled vehicles.
+With this ambition, we committed to funding £10bn to the Sustainable Energy sector by 2020.
+This will include continued financing of low carbon generation and energy efficiency projects, as well as an increased focus on energy efficiency in real estate and alternatively-fuelled vehicles.

 If you're interested in finding out how we can help and support business customers please visit the relevant pages: